Official New Hampshire website

 Artist Residencies in Schools (AIR) – Matching grants to bring professional artists into schools for in-depth residencies for the benefit of students, teachers and the community.

-Arts in Health Care Project GrantsMatching grants to bring trained artists into health care settings and nursing homes to improve health and quality of life for residents and patients.
+Arts in Health Project GrantsMatching grants to bring trained artists into health care settings and address public health priorities for New Hampshire communities.

-Conservation License Plate Grants – Matching grants to conserve public art collections or buildings.
+ARTS Conservation License Plate Grants – Grants to conserve public art collections or buildings.
 Funds for this grant category are provided through Conservation License Plate revenues.

 nh nh.gov | privacy policy | accessibility policy